MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-aspnet-core.md

 ### About your solution

 This solution follows the **Razor Page** design pattern.
-It is different than the [Model-View-Controller (MVC)](/aspnet/core/tutorials/first-mvc-app/start-mvc?view=aspnetcore-2.1&tabs=aspnetcore2x) design pattern in that its streamlined to include the model and controller code within the Razor Page itself.
+It's different than the [Model-View-Controller (MVC)](/aspnet/core/tutorials/first-mvc-app/start-mvc?view=aspnetcore-2.1&tabs=aspnetcore2x) design pattern in that it's streamlined to include the model and controller code within the Razor Page itself.

 ## Tour your solution